 Puglia with Kids in March

 If it’s a sunny day, head to the beach to play in the sand.
 Otherwise, spend your days exploring little villages like Alberobello, Ostuni, and Locorotondo.
 See a mozzarella demo, sample the in-season fruits and vegetables, and explore the Grotte di Castellana (Castellana Caves).
+You can also head into neighboring Basilicata and spend a couple of days in magical Matera with your kids.

 What To Wear and Pack for In Italy In March